 How to stop worrying

 Embrace an attitude of gratitude.
 Not that long ago, I dreamed about having a single family home of my own with a backyard big enough for an organic garden.
 Now, I’m sharing that home with my amazing husband and we also have a cottage.
 I never imagined that could be my life and, sometimes, rather than reflecting on that, I think, “what’s next?”

-It’s so easy to get caught up in what I don’t have – I’m working towards signing a deal for my debut adult contemporary romance novel, Twist of Fate, and I’m still a work in progress when it comes to eating well.
+It’s so easy to get caught up in what I don’t have – I’m working towards signing a deal for my debut adult contemporary romance novel, Sweet Redemption, and I’m still a work in progress when it comes to eating well.
 Consider starting a gratitude journal and spending some time reflecting on all the good in your life.

 Meditate.
 I know, I know, it sounds new age-y and like a total waste of time, right?
 I was right there with you.
 How could I possibly turn my mind off and why would I want to?
 I’m busy and have things to do.
 Well, this 10 minutes you spend training your mind will actually make you more productive because you’ll refocus and be able to approach challenging situations more positively.
 At the risk of losing you, I highly recommend crystals to help your journey because the power of energy is real, yo (and yes, I am a modern witch!).

 Give it 10 minutes a day for 8 weeks and it will change your life.
 If you’re not convinced, at least read one of these books to learn more before you completely reject the concept: